DevMountain/chatroom/README.md

 We're going to be building a basic chatroom so by the end of class, you'll all be able to chat with each other.
 Here's what you'll be working towards (http://jaredbeauchamp.com/experiments/chatroom/index.html).
 You'll have to do some CSS magic to make it look that good, but feel free to get creative with the styling once you finish the core project.

 *This lesson is going to feel a little less hand holdy than the others have felt.
 That's on purpose.
 We're going to be dealing with some pretty advanced topics.
-Nothing you can't handle, it will just take some time and focus to figure out.
+Nothing you can't handle, it will just take some time and focus to figure out.*

 The concepts this project will cover are

 1. Angular Services
 2. $http
-3. Passing a service into a controller
+3. Injecting a service into a controller

 ##Step 1: Clone and Dissect the Repo